rohitsingh889/ecommerce-project-data-cleaning-and-analysis/README.md

 # E-commerce Sales Data Analysis Project
 ![Logo](https://github.com/rohitsingh889/ecommerce-project-data-cleaning-and-analysis/blob/main/logo.webp)
 ## Project Overview
-This project focuses on cleaning, transforming, and analyzing a multi-table e-commerce dataset from **Olist**, a Brazilian marketplace.
-The goal is to uncover insights about **customer behavior, product performance, and delivery efficiency** through Python-based data wrangling, feature engineering, and exploratory data analysis (EDA).
-The cleaned dataset is also ready for dashboard visualization in **Power BI**.
+This project focuses on **cleaning, transforming, and analyzing a multi-table e-commerce dataset from Olist**, a Brazilian marketplace.
+The goal is to uncover insights about **customer behavior, product performance, and delivery efficiency** through **Python-based data wrangling, feature engineering, and exploratory data analysis (EDA)**.

+Additionally, a **basic ETL pipeline** has been implemented to load the cleaned data into **PostgreSQL**, making it **ready for advanced SQL queries, aggregations, and interactive dashboards in Power BI**.

+During the project, I also **designed, wrote, and solved 40+ SQL queries** covering analytics, aggregations, delivery performance, sales trends, and customer insights.

 ## Features
-- **Data Cleaning**: Handled missing values, duplicates, inconsistencies, and outliers to ensure data quality.
+- **Data Cleaning**: Removed duplicates, handled missing values, standardized categorical columns, and addressed inconsistencies and outliers.
-- **Data Transformation**: Created new features such as delivery time, approval time, and aggregated sales data by product and region.
+- **Data Transformation**: Calculated delivery times, order approval times, and aggregated sales metrics by product, seller, and region.
-- **Exploratory Data Analysis (EDA)**: Visualized sales trends, customer behavior, product performance, and delivery efficiency using **Seaborn** and **Matplotlib**.
+- **Exploratory Data Analysis (EDA)**: Visualized trends using **Seaborn** and **Matplotlib**, including sales, customer behavior, product performance, and delivery efficiency.
-- **Data Storage**: Prepared datasets for PostgreSQL, enabling queries, aggregations, and integration with BI tools.
+- **Data Storage & ETL**: Implemented a **basic ETL pipeline** to ingest CSV data, transform it, and load into **PostgreSQL** for querying and dashboarding.
+- **SQL Analytics**: 40+ queries solving insights for sales, customers, deliveries, products, payments, and reviews.
-- **Dashboard Ready**: Cleaned and structured dataset ready for interactive dashboards in Power BI.
+- **Dashboard Ready**: Cleaned and structured dataset ready for **Power BI** dashboards.
 ## Dataset Details
 - **Source**: [Kaggle - Olist Brazilian E-commerce Dataset](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)
 - **Format**: CSV